andersbekkevard/librarium-app/docs/refactor.md

 ---

-*This refactoring was completed on [Date] and represents a significant improvement in the application's architecture and maintainability.*
+*This refactoring was completed on [08.07.2025] and represents a significant improvement in the application's architecture and maintainability.*